lazaronixon/react-native-turbolinks/README.md

 ## Running the Demo
 This repository includes a demo application to show off features of the framework.
 The demo bundles a simple HTTP server that serves a Turbolinks 5 web app on localhost at port 9292.

 To run the demo, clone this repository to your computer and change into its directory.
-Then, start the demo server by running `Example/demo-server` from the command line.
+Then, Open file `Example/components/App/Constants.js` and change `baseUrl` with your IP and start the demo server by running `Example/demo-server` from the command line.

-Once you’ve started the demo server, explore the demo application in the Simulator by running `react-native run-ios` on `Example` folder.
+Once you’ve started the demo server, explore the demo application in the Simulator by running `react-native run-ios` or `react-native run-android` on `Example` folder.

-## Properties
+## Methods

-#### `onVisit: Event {{url, path, action}} required`
-Function that is invoked when you tap a Turbolinks-enabled link or call this.turbolinks.visit(...).

-#### `onError: Event {{code, statusCode, description}} required`
-Function that is invoked when your visit’s network request fails.

-#### `onMessage: Event {message}`
-Function that is invoked when you send messages from JavaScript to your native application.

-#### `userAgent: String`
+#### `setUserAgent(userAgent)`
 You can check for this string on the server and use it to send specialized markup or assets to your application.

-## Methods
+#### `setMessageHandler(messageHandler)`
+You can register a Message Handler to send messages from JavaScript to your application.

 #### `visit({url:required, title, action})`
 Visit a URL with Turbolinks, your params are url, custom title and action.
 If action is 'advance'(default), so it will perform a animated push, if "replace" will perform a pop without animation.

-#### `visit({component:required, title, passProps, action})`
+#### `visit({component:required, title, modal, passProps, action})`
-Visit a Component with Turbolinks, your params are component, title, passProps that is a hash with props to next component and action.
+Visit a Component with Turbolinks, your params are component, title, modal, passProps that is a hash with props to next component and action.
 If action is 'advance'(default), so it will perform a animated push, if "replace" will perform a pop without animation on a overlaped view.

-#### `replaceWith({component:required, title, passProps})`
+#### `replaceWith({component:required, title, passProps}) (IOS ONLY)`
 Replace current visitable with a component, your params are component, title and passProps that is a hash with props to next component.

 #### `reloadVisitable()`